- LuxDev's Regional office

 - Luxembourg Government

-The tourism sector in Lao PDR has expanded rapidly, with international arrivals increasing from 14,400 in 1990 (generating revenue of USD 2.25 million) to over 4.6 million in 2015 (with revenue of USD 725.4 million).
+The tourism sector in Lao People’s Democratic Republic (PDR) has expanded rapidly, with international arrivals increasing from 14,400 in 1990 (generating revenue of USD 2.25 million) to over 4.6 million in 2015 (with revenue of USD 725.4 million).
 Direct employment in tourism stands at approximately 130,000 people, with participation in the tourism labour force seen as the main potential to increase poor peoples’ share of tourism-related income.
 According to research carried out in 2015, there are currently approximately 7,000 job vacancies in the tourism and hospitality sector in Lao PDR.
 Furthermore, it is estimated that about 10% of the tourism and hospitality labour force has to be replaced annually for a variety of reasons.
-Accordingly, Luxembourg and Switzerland, together with the Ministry of Education and Sports (MoES) of the Lao Peoples Democratic Republic (PDR), have joined hands for a vocational education and skills development project.
+Accordingly, Luxembourg and Switzerland, together with the Ministry of Education and Sports (MoES) of the Lao PDR, have joined hands for a vocational education and skills development project.

 ‘Skills for Tourism’ promotes sustainable and inclusive growth of the tourism and hospitality sector in Lao PDR, thereby contributing to poverty reduction.
 The project is helping to bridge the gap between the large number of job-seekers in Lao PDR, particularly those from disadvantaged backgrounds, and the enormous employment potential of the tourism and hospitality sector.
-It is expected that graduates of improved and expanded tourism and hospitality skills development, in particular disadvantaged young people, will find gainful employment in the tourism and hospitality sector as a result of this initiative.
+It is expected that graduates of improved and expanded tourism and hospitality vocational education and skills development will find gainful employment or pursue further studies in the tourism and hospitality sector as a result of this initiative.
 The project builds on previous and ongoing support for vocational education and skills development in Lao PDR from both Luxembourg and Switzerland within the framework of the Lao PDR Technical and Vocational Education and Training (TVET) Development Plan 2016-2020 and the Lao PDR Tourism Strategy 2006-2020.

 With increasing demands for skilled labour in the tourism and hospitality sector, I am delighted that the ‘Skills for Tourism’ project is supporting the Government of Lao PDR in its efforts to ensure that disadvantaged poor people can gain the skills needed to secure decent employment in the tourism sector.

-The inception phase of this five-year project began in September 2016.
-The project focuses on four key outcomes:
+The five-year project, which began in September 2016, focuses on four key outcomes:

-- The quality of skills development programmes in tourism and hospitality is improved;
+- The quality of technical and vocational education and training and skills development programmes in tourism/hospitality is improved;

-- The scale and variety of good quality skills development programmes in tourism and hospitality is expanded;
+- The scale and variety of technical and vocational education and training and skills development programmes in tourism/hospitality is expanded and enhanced;

-- An enabling governance, institutional and regulatory framework is in place.
+- An enabling governance, institutional and regulatory framework for technical and vocational education and training and skills development, particularly in tourism/hospitality, is in place.

 Laos - More skilled workers are ready for hospitality industry in Luang Prabang province